casper-ecosystem/cep-85/docs/using-casper-client.md

 --session-entry-point "set_uri" \
 // The ID of the CEP-85 token you are setting the URI of.
 --session-arg "id:u256='2'" \
-// The new total supply number.
+// The new URI for the token.
 --session-arg "uri:string='http://docs.casper.network/'" \
 // The gas payment you are allotting, in motes.
 --payment-amount "10000000000"